Proryanator/encoder-benchmark/README.md

 Game streaming <i>outside your network</i> or over cellular is where you'll truly become bandwidth limited and where this tool can be useful.

-### FPS Statistics Do Not Change Much with Higher Bitrates

-This is expected.
-The bitrate value is simply how much data to transmit _after the encode has happened_, and typically does not affect how _fast_ your encoder can encode an input.

-The tool defaults to not permuting over bitrate values due to this fact.
-The only reason you'd want to also permute over bitrates or try higher values, is to get a higher vmaf score or to achieve visually lossless video quality.

-### Number of threads used by VMAF in tool
+### Number of threads used by VMAF calculation in the tool

 The tool automatically chooses the maximum available threads on your machine (including hyper-threads).
-This ensures maximum performance when doing vmaf calculations.
+This ensures maximum performance when doing vmaf calculations and hopefully cuts down on the tools runtime.

 There are diminishing returns the more threads you throw at VMAF, but these small gains will make a huge difference when running through encoder permutations/benchmarks.